MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 * **Resource group.** [Resource groups][resource-manager-overview] are used to group resources so they can be managed by lifetime, owner, or other criteria.

-* **Virtual network (VNet) and subnets.** Every Azure VM is deployed into a VNet that can be segmented into multiple subnets.
+* **Virtual network (VNet) and subnets.** Every Azure VM is deployed into a VNet that can be segmented into subnets.
 Create a separate subnet for each tier.

 * **Application gateway**.
 [Azure Application Gateway](/azure/application-gateway/) is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Application Gateway also provides a [web application firewall](/azure/application-gateway/waf-overview) (WAF) that protects the application from common exploits and vulnerabilities.

 * **NSGs.** Use [network security groups][nsg] (NSGs) to restrict network traffic within the VNet.
-For example, in the 3-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet.
+For example, in the three-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet.

 * **DDoS Protection**.
-Although the Azure platform provides basic protection against distributed denial of service (DDoS) attacks, we recommend using [DDoS Protection Standard][ddos], which provides enhanced DDoS mitigation features.
+Although the Azure platform provides basic protection against distributed denial of service (DDoS) attacks, we recommend using [DDoS Protection Standard][ddos], which has enhanced DDoS mitigation features.
 See [Security considerations](#security-considerations).

 * **Virtual machines**.
 For recommendations on configuring VMs, see [Run a Windows VM on Azure](./windows-vm.md) and [Run a Linux VM on Azure](./linux-vm.md).

 * **Availability sets.** Create an [availability set][azure-availability-sets] for each tier, and provision at least two VMs in each tier.
 This makes the VMs eligible for a higher [service level agreement (SLA)][vm-sla] for VMs.

-* **VM scale set** (not shown).
-A [VM scale set][vmss] is an alternative to using an availability set.
+* **Virtual machine scale set** (not shown).
+A [virtual machine scale set][vmss] is an alternative to using an availability set.
 A scale sets makes it easy to scale out the VMs in a tier, either manually or automatically based on predefined rules.

 * **Load balancers.** Use [Azure Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier, and from the business tier to SQL Server.